bueler/mcd-extended/c/CONTENTS.md

 # mcd-extended/c/

-This directory contains a sequence of PETSc C codes on structured meshes (DMDA) which build toward NMCD functionality.
+This directory contains a sequence of PETSc C codes on 2D structured meshes (DMDA) which build toward NMCD functionality.
 This document gives the sequence of codes and their capabilities or performance, especially relative to the previous in the sequence.
 See the individual codes themselves for more information.

 ## bratufd.c

-This is a copy, with cleaning, of `c/ch7/solns/bratu2D.c` in https://github.com/bueler/p4pdes.
+This is a copy, with clean-up, of `c/ch7/solns/bratu2D.c` in https://github.com/bueler/p4pdes.
 It solves the Liouville-Bratu problem on a square using finite differences and DMDA.

-It is the starting point showing that a single matrix-free, FAS full cycle with NGS smoothing suffices to give 10-digit accuracy on a problem with 270 million degrees of freedom, at only 352 flops per degree of freedom.
-(It uses 66% of the 128 Gb memory of my Thelio massive machine.
-Note 20 cores out of available
+It is the starting point showing that a single matrix-free, FAS full cycle with NGS smoothing suffices to give 10-digit accuracy on a problem with 270 million degrees of freedom, at only 352 flops per degree of freedom:
-40. Of course, use an optimized PETSc build.)
-Note NGS is also used for the coarse solve.
-This is extraordinary performance.

         $ timer mpiexec -n 20 --map-by core --bind-to hwthread ./bratufd -da_grid_x 5 -da_grid_y 5 -lb_exact -snes_rtol 1.0e-10 -snes_converged_reason -lb_showcounts -snes_type fas -snes_fas_type full -fas_levels_snes_type ngs -fas_levels_snes_ngs_sweeps 2 -fas_levels_snes_max_it 1 -fas_coarse_snes_type ngs -fas_coarse_snes_ngs_sweeps 2 -fas_coarse_snes_max_it 4 -da_refine 12
         Nonlinear solve converged due to CONVERGED_FNORM_RELATIVE iterations 1